cryptax/cryptax.github.io/content/talks/magazines.md

 date: 2025-10-28
 draft: false
 ---
-# Anything that gets published but is not a conference or conference proceedings
+# Journals, magazines, e-Zines etc

-Academic journals, magazines, e-Zines...
+Anything that gets published but is not a conference or conference proceedings: Academic journals, magazines, e-Zines...

 {{< admonition note >}}
 *By default, if no author name is mentioned, I'm the sole author*.